 The Wait is Over!

-Every agent’s F&I training program must address wait times, a silent killer that annoys customers and can even undo a done deal.
+Every agent’s F&I training program must address the F&I wait time, a silent killer that annoys customers and can even undo a done deal.

 We are talking about buyers here, not shoppers.
 They have already decided to spend thousands of dollars of their hard-earned money with us, and customer satisfaction, overall profits and the likelihood of return or referral business is at stake.
 It’s time we stop the F&I waiting game once and for all, structure a more customer focused process and let them know the wait is over!
 We must become FAST!